Dibba99/Prework/README.md

-# Pre-work - Tip Calculator
+# Pre-work - *Tip Calculator*

-Tip Calculator is a tip calculator application for iOS.
+**Tip Calculator** is a tip calculator application for iOS.

-Submitted by: Dibba Roy
+Submitted by: **Dibba Roy**

-Time spent: **5** hours spent in total
+Time spent: **3** hours spent in total

 ## User Stories

 The following **required** functionality is complete:

-* [ ] User can enter a bill amount, choose a tip percentage, and see the tip and total values.
+* [x] User can enter a bill amount, choose a tip percentage, and see the tip and total values.
-* [ ] User can select between tip percentages by tapping different values on the segmented control and the tip value is updated accordingly
+* [x] User can select between tip percentages by tapping different values on the segmented control and the tip value is updated accordingly

 The following **optional** features are implemented: